Religious fruitcake: Christian Concern celebrated their tenth anniversary over the weekend | Adam Bychawski

 The celebratory atmosphere reflected the group’s growth over the last decade.
 In 2008, Christian Concern comprised a handful of religious conservatives and, as its chief executive Andrea Williams admitted in a video posted online, it was struggling to pay its staff.
 Promotional material at the event listed its total expenditure as £1.9m last year.

-Over the weekend, it marked a decade of public campaigning and legal support for conservative Christian beliefs in the UK, lobbying against reforms including liberalised abortion laws, LGBT anti-discrimination legislation, more inclusive sex education, same-sex marriage and an easier gender recognition process for trans people.
+Over the weekend, it marked a decade of public campaigning and legal support for conservative Christian beliefs in the UK.
+It has lobbied against reforms including liberalised abortion laws, LGBT anti-discrimination legislation, more inclusive sex education, same-sex marriage and an easier gender recognition process for trans people.

-In her keynote speech, Williams said Christian Concern, which boasts an 80,000-strong mailing list, was recently asked by an unnamed MP for help in campaigning against a bill proposing to decriminalisation abortion which would in particular overturn the current regime in Northern Ireland, where abortion is illegal in almost all circumstances.
+In her keynote speech, Williams said that the organistion, which boasts an 80,000-strong mailing list, was recently asked by an unnamed MP for help in campaigning against a bill proposing to decriminalise abortion.
+The bill would, in particular, overturn the current regime in Northern Ireland, where abortion is illegal in almost all circumstances.

 Between speeches from Christian Concern’s senior figures, attendees were shown short films.
-One illustrated the “social revolution” that has swept the nation through clips of news reports about proposals for civil partnerships, compulsory sex education, no-fault divorce bills, and an interview with a trans teenager and her mother.
+One illustrated the “social revolution” that has swept the nation through clips of news reports about proposals for civil partnerships, compulsory sex education and no-fault divorce bills, and an interview with a trans teenager and her mother.

 The Conservative Party was specifically singled out with clips of David Cameron backing gay marriage and Theresa May denouncing gay conversion therapy as “an abhorrent practice”.
 Christian Concern call attempts to ban such therapy “pernicious”.

-Among the attendees were DUP MP Jeffrey Donaldson and House of Lords life peer Baroness Caroline Cox, both of whom have consistently voted against LGBT rights and same-sex marriage legislation.
-Michael Nazir-Ali, a former Anglian Bishop with a track record of offensive remarks about homosexuality and Muslims, was also there.
+Among the attendees were Democratic Unionist Party (DUP) MP Jeffrey Donaldson and House of Lords life peer Baroness Caroline Cox, both of whom have consistently voted against LGBT rights and same-sex marriage legislation.
+Michael Nazir-Ali, a former Anglican bishop with a track record of offensive remarks about homosexuality and Muslims, was also there.